bradfitz/goimports/README.md

 )
 ```

 Maybe I'm a bit fussy, but it's not desirable for me.
-This fork will leave th thing like this:
+This fork will leave the thing like this:
 ```
 import (
     "bytes"